temporalio/proposals/ruby/sdk-lightweight.md

 #### Alternative approach

-To support passing additional context to the activity classes a worker can be initialized with an instance of the activity class (only available for activities).
+To support passing additional context to the activity classes a worker can be initialised with an instance of the activity class (only available for activities).

 ```ruby